nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-<p> `Wow, another task.
+`Wow, another task.
 Added.
 You sure you can finish them all?

   [T] [✘] borrow book

-  Now you have a grand total of 1 tasks!` </p>
+  Now you have a grand total of 1 tasks!`

 Deadlines: tasks that need to be done before a specific date e.g., submit CS2030 homework by 22/12/2020